 In August 1967 another founding father, Doc Semler, Sr. emerged as a strong proponent for the course from the Story City Development Commission.
 He had a reputation for moving projects to successful conclusion, which was exactly what was needed.
 The three men, Cole, Orcutt, and Semler convinced the community to vote on a proposal to issue $66,000 in bonds, “to acquire land with which to put a golf course and swimming pool on, with future plans of adding hiking trails and a camping area.”
 A matching HUD grant for $56,000 was approved.
 In the spring of 1968 land was purchased for a golf course, and construction began in the fall of 1969.

 The contract between the contractor and the golf committee fell apart over disagreements in the summer of 1970.
 The Story City community came to the rescue.
 Area farmers brought in machinery, city crews combined with the farmers to complete the course in the fall of 1970.
 Fairway seeding was completed on Labor Day and the greens were seeded and ready for the opening of River Bend Golf Course on July 1, 1971 culminating a thirteen year struggle.
-The swimming pool construction followed in 1972, and a walking biking path has been completed as well.
+The city swimming pool construction followed in 1972 at another site, and a walking biking path has been completed as well.

 We the current golfing family, are very grateful to Bob Cole, Duane Orcutt, and Doc Semler, Sr. for their foresight and determination.
 Bob Cole (celebrating his 100th birthday in 2014, passed away September 2015) told the story of meeting an older gentleman in the mid ’70s and he said to Bob.
 “Bob, I want you to know I was wrong.
 I now think it is one of the best things that happened to Story City.”